deis/workflow/src/understanding-deis/concepts.md

 2. as a Dockerfile, which describes how to build your app
 3. a reference to an already built Docker Image, hosted on a remote Docker repository

-Applications are always given a unique name for easy reference.
+Applications identified by a unique name for easy reference.
+If you do not specify a name when creating your application Workflow generates one for you.
 Workflow also tracks other related information for your application including any domain names, SSL Certificates and developer provided configuration.

 ## Build, Release, Run